TatsianaKul/TatsianaKul/README.md

 ### :information_desk_person:**About me:**

-:open_book: I'm continuing to make improvements to my technical skills based on the tools i know
+:open_book: I'm continuing to make improvements to my technical skills based on the tools i know.
+I'm always open to new ideas and opportunities

 :uk: I'm making improvements to my English